Yahya El Hindi: International career

-El Hindi represented the Lebanon national under-23 team during the 2020 AFC U-23 Championship qualification, playing once against the United Arab Emirates in a 6–1 defeat.
+El Hindi represented the Lebanon national under-23 team during the 2020 AFC U-23 Championship qualification, playing once against the United Arab Emirates in a 6–1 defeat in March 2019.

-His debut for the senior team came on 30 July 2019, in a 1–0 defeat against Iraq at the 2019 WAFF Championship.
+He made his debut for the senior team on 30 July 2019, in a 1–0 defeat against Iraq at the 2019 WAFF Championship.
 El Hindi became the third Australian to play for Lebanon, after Michael Reda and Buddy Farah.
 Despite the defeat, he was nominated Man of the Match.
 In December 2023, El Hindi was included in the Lebanese squad for the 2023 AFC Asian Cup.